Internet Accuracy ProjectInternet Accuracy Project

 "Whoever You Are Holding Me Now in Hand"

-Potential uses for the free books, stories and poetry we offer
+Potential uses for the free books, stories and prose we offer

-· Rediscovering an old favorite book, poem or story.
+* Rediscovering an old favorite book, poem or story.

-· Bibliophiles expanding their collection of public domain ebooks at no cost.
+* Bibliophiles expanding their collection of public domain eBooks at no cost.

-· Teachers trying to locate the complete text of a poem or story for use in the classroom.
+* Teachers trying to locate a free online copy of a classic poem or short story for use in the classroom.

-NOTE: These classic literary works are presented as they originally appeared in print.
-As such, they sometimes contain typographical errors, and often utilize unconventional, older, obsolete or intentionally incorrect spelling and/or punctuation conventions.
+NOTE: We try to present these classic poetic works as they originally appeared in print.
+As such, they sometimes contain adult themes, offensive language, typographical errors, and often utilize unconventional, older, obsolete or intentionally incorrect spelling and/or punctuation conventions.

-"As at Thy Portals Also Death" by Walt Whitman
+"As at Thy Portals Also Death"

 As at Thy Portals Also Death